arve0/master/thesis.md

 ### Spatial image filters
-A \kw{spatial image filter} consists of a center pixel, it's neighborhood defined by a structuring element and an operation.
+A \kw{spatial image filter} consists of a center pixel, its neighborhood defined by a structuring element and an operation.
 Structuring element is typically a rectangle, but can be of any shape.
 The operation can for example be calculating the mean of the neighborhood, assigning the mean